RobbeNooyens/doodle-jump/README.md

  4. Compile the sourcecode.
  5. Run the generated executable.

+## To do

+- Detect jumping on the same platform
+- Jetpack usage
+- Jump animation
+- Jetpack animation when using
+- Jetpack implementation
+- Blue bar under score
+- Game menu
+- Game over
+- Implement a Camera
+- Cleanup

 ## Warning

 *Plagiarism is illegal and will have consequences.
 Do NOT copy parts of this repository claiming it's your own work.*